 Ensuring healthy labor markets is the job of government agencies, particularly in tough times.
 It started in the 1930’s with public labor exchanges.
 There are now 2,400 across the US rebadged as America’s Job Centers.
 When job search moved online, each state workforce agency ensured a neutral, accessible, alternative to commercial job boards.

 Our markets extend the aims of public employment bodies into the flexi-work era.
-They have no agenda beyond sustainably; maximizing opportunity, driving local economic growth, capturing local labor market intelligence, and interfacing into government programs.
+The system has no agenda beyond sustainably; maximizing opportunity, driving local economic growth, capturing local labor market intelligence, and interfacing into government programs.
 That shapes a very different type of marketplace.

 Different mechanism